tomSum3345678/Purchase/README.md

 # Installation Guide for this Project

-This guide provides step-by-step instructions to set up and run the SSW BookHub e-book store project locally.
+This guide provides step-by-step instructions to set up and run this project locally.
 The project is a React Native mobile app built with Expo and uses Supabase for backend services (database and storage).
 Follow these steps to get the app running on your local machine.

 ---